 Many couples don’t want to take the bitter approach to a divorce.
 The marriage is over, and they just want to divide up property and work out a parenting plan to move on with their lives.
 If you’re looking at a collaborative divorce, you should still talk to an attorney before signing any papers.
-A collaborative divorce is where both parties work with unbiased experts, such as mediators, who can help them through the resolution process without fighting and bitterness.
-According to the American Bar Association, divorce mediation is often 40 to 60 percent lower than divorce litigation.
-Here are seven items that should be discussed with your own attorney when you’re planning a divorce to ensure your rights are protected.
+A collaborative divorce is where both parties work with unbiased experts, who can help them through the resolution process without fighting and bitterness.
+According to the American Bar Association, Here are seven items that should be discussed with your own attorney when you’re planning a divorce to ensure your rights are protected.

 1. Financial status – You can’t only think about income, bank accounts and assets.
 You have to dig deeper and make sure you’ve covered all the loans you’ve taken out.
 It would be a good idea to run a credit check to make sure you’ve remembered all your financial holdings and debts.
 Don’t forget stocks and bonds that were bought during the marriage.
 If you and your spouse are named in a civil lawsuit, this should be on your list, too.